-By default, vSphere PowerCLI and vSphere PowerCLI cmdlets run on the vCenter Server systems or vCloud Director servers you are connected to, if no target servers can be determined from the provided parameters.
+By default, PowerCLI and PowerCLI cmdlets run on the vCenter Server systems or vCloud Director servers you are connected to, if no target servers can be determined from the provided parameters.

 When you connect to a vCenter Server system by using Connect-VIServer, the server connection is stored in the \$DefaultVIServers array variable.
-This variable contains all connected servers for the current vSphere PowerCLI session.
+This variable contains all connected servers for the current PowerCLI session.
 To remove a server from the \$DefaultVIServers variable, you can either use Disconnect-VIServer to close all active connections to this server, or modify the value of \$DefaultVIServers manually.